1955 Grambling Tigers football team

-The 1955 Grambling Tigers football team represented Grambling State University as a member of the Midwest Athletic Association (MAA) during the 1955 college football season.
-In their 13th season under head coach Eddie Robinson, the Tigers compiled a perfect 10–0 record, won the MWC championship, upset Florida A&M in the Orange Blossom Classic, and outscored opponents by a total of 330 to 54.
+The 1955 Grambling Tigers football team represented Grambling State University as a member of the Midwest Athletic Association (MWAA) during the 1955 college football season.
+In their 13th season under head coach Eddie Robinson, the Tigers compiled a perfect 10–0 record, won the MWAA championship, upset Florida A&M in the Orange Blossom Classic, and outscored opponents by a total of 330 to 54.
 The team was recognized by the Pittsburgh Courier as the black college football national champion for 1955.